 The cast would feature the veteran actor Takashi Shimura (1905 -1982) and a handsome and charismatic newcomer by the name of Toshiro Mifune (1920 -1997).
 Shimura and Mifune would play two of the three villains of the original title - bank robbers - who hole up in a mountain cabin with an unsuspecting family while on the lam from the law.

 With the cor anglais intact, Ifukube's Snow Trail score brims with all of the composer's signatures.
 His love for pulsating rhythm is immediately obvious during the imposing and frenetic cue written for the opening credits.
-Similar music appears throughout the film to accompany scenes of avalanches, chases, etc.
+Similar music appears throughout the film to accompany scenes of avalanches and chases.

-Ifukube also makes apt use of the more hauntingly tranquil side of his style, though not all of Snow Trail's music in this vein was written expressly for the film.
-The cor anglais melody that accompanies the skiing scene was indeed an original cue but, interestingly, Ifukube adapts portions from his three-movement tone poem Arctic Forest written three years earlier into this soundtrack: a pensive solo piano version of Song of the Woodcutter underscores a delicately moving scene in which a pigeon is buried in a makeshift funeral.
-Additionally, the opening segment from the tone poem's first movement, The Dimming of Light in the Forest, is utilized during a downbeat conversation scene between Toshiro Mifune and Akitake Kono's characters.
+Not all of Snow Trail's music was original to the film: Ifukube adapts portions from his war-era three-movement tone poem Arctic Forest into this soundtrack: A pensive solo piano version of Song of the Woodcutter underscores a delicately moving scene in which a pigeon is buried in a makeshift funeral and the opening segment from the tone poem's first movement, The Dimming of Light in the Forest, is utilized during a downbeat conversation scene between Toshiro Mifune and Akitake Kono's characters.